leo-mcgill/Group93/app/README.md

 Instructions to run Flask application

-Create python virtual environment:
+Create python virtual environment (Only need to do this once):
-$ python -m venv venv # Only need to do this once
+$ python -m venv venv

+Activate your virtual environment:
 $ source venv/bin/activate # macOS/Linux
 $ venv\scripts\acticate # Windows

-Install Flask on Venv:
+Install requirements on Venv (only need to do this once):
-$ pip install Flask
+$ pip install -r requirements.txt

 run the app:
 $ python app.py